juanma-wp/enterprise-block-editor/Module 6 Customizing the Editor Experience/03 Block Style Variations.md

 2. **styleVariation**: An object containing:
    - `name`: A unique identifier for the style (used as a CSS class).
    - `label`: A human-readable label displayed in the editor.
+   - `isDefault`: Optional boolean to set this style as the default.

 ```javascript
 registerBlockStyle("core/image", {